Email Accounts

 Submit Incoming Documents

-This check box appears only if the Document Recognition Service feature is enabled on the Enable/Disable Features form.
+This check box appears only if the AP Document Recognition Service feature is enabled on the Enable/Disable Features (CS100000) form.

 Element Description

-Delete Messages After _____ Processing A check box that you select to indicate to the system that email messages should be deleted after the type of processing you select, and the box where you can select one of the following processing options:
+Delete Emails A check box that you select to indicate to the system that email messages should be deleted after the type of processing you select, and the box where you can select one of the following processing options:

-• Any: Messages are to be deleted regardless of whether their processing has been completed successfully.
+• Always: Messages are to be deleted regardless of whether processing has been completed successfully.

-• Successful: Messages are to be deleted only if their processing has been completed successfully.
+• If Any Main Processing Option Succeeded: Messages are to be deleted if any main processing option has been completed successfully.

 Add Brief Information About References A check box that you select to configure the system to add information (based on the history of email exchanges) to the incoming emails.